jdevstatic-tutorials/content-dev-workflow/README.md

 When I'm doing tutorial or lesson content, I have my personal workflow, so that I am always efficient.
+Take note, what I am referring here is not software development workflow, that's a very different one.

 The very first rule is that everything should be online, even the drafts of